 You can focus on a range of areas such as tax, financial management, investment analysis, business services, company or treasury systems accountancy, government finance or third sector development work.
 UC Accounting graduates get work around the world.

-Many Accounting major graduates go on to become chartered accountants, mainly through the Chartered Accountants Australia and New Zealand.
-For membership your Bachelor of Commerce degree must include specific courses (see 'Courses' section above and refer to the Chartered Accountants Australia and New Zealand website).
+Many Accounting major graduates go on to become chartered accountants, through Chartered Accountants Australia and New Zealand, CPA (Australia) or the Association of Chartered Certified Accountants (ACCA).
+For membership of some of these professional bodies your Bachelor of Commerce degree must include specific courses (see 'Courses' section above and refer to the individual association website for more information).
+For further advice you can also contact the Department of Accounting and Information Systems.

 Find out more about what you can do with a degree in Accounting.